 Fast forward to today, and I am a businesswoman and entrepreneur with an award-winning marketing and PR business, LBPR.

 I built a new house for my family less than three years after I walked into Centrelink to sign up for single parent benefits.

-When I reflected on what I’d achieved I realised little dreams saved my little boys and me from sliding further down the black hole of inaction and, even worse still, inertia.
+When I reflected on what I’d achieved I realised little dreams gave me the motivation which saved my little boys and me from sliding further down the black hole of inaction and, even worse still, inertia.
 Dreaming little was the panacea to my predicament and in time, ensured the big ones came to fruition.

 If, back when my life was a mess, I’d dreamt about where I am now, I can tell you now it would have only added to my misery.
 Instead, these little dreams were ones I could touch and see so clearly.
 I knew I could actually achieve them if I just stayed focused and took action and had the gumption to see it through.

 How do you know which dreams to aim for and which goals to set?
 The options for building a business can be overwhelming!